cyberpsilosis/notes/CSCI-17/NETLAB+/Lab-07.md

 ```
 - Open another new terminal window.
 - Position both terminal windows so that both can be viewed at the same time.
-- Type the command below to mimic an HDD attack if an attacker had access to a physical machine within a network infrastructure.
+- Type the command below to mimic an HDD attack if a threat actor had access to a physical machine within a network infrastructure.
 ```
 ~$ sudo dd if=/dev/zero of=/dev/sda
 ```